-Carbohydrate content of liquids and soft foods It is important to have a plan for sick days.
+Please have blood sugar and ketone records ready when you call.
+Ask for the pediatric endocrinologist on-call.
+It is important to have a plan for sick days.
 It is likely that your parents helped with or managed your sick day for you when you were younger.
 You may have to talk to them or think back on how that went, and then make a plan to manage your sick days on your own.